CarstenKnop/SmokeMachineTimer/README.md

-# SmokeMachineTimer – ESP32-C3 Relay Cycle Controller
+# FogMachineTimer – ESP32-C3 Relay Cycle Controller

 ## Overview

-SmokeMachineTimer is firmware for the Seeed XIAO ESP32-C3 that drives a relay in repeating OFF / ON time cycles with a clear OLED interface and four‑button control.
-Suitable for pulsing fog/smoke machines, ventilation, dosing pumps, or other cyclic loads (ensure proper electrical ratings).
+FogMachineTimer is firmware for the Seeed XIAO ESP32-C3 that drives a relay in repeating OFF / ON time cycles with a clear OLED interface and four‑button control.
+Suitable for pulsing fog/fog machines, ventilation, dosing pumps, or other cyclic loads (ensure proper electrical ratings).

 Core capabilities: